DrinkyBird/epsilon/src/core/readme.txt

       * CVARs have been moved to CVARINFO, and have been renamed from aow_ to epsilon_ to avoid conflicts
       * Added epsilon_cl_fov, which allows changing player FOV between 70-120
+      * Added epsilon_cl_menubackground, which draws a transparent background behind menus to increase readability
       * Maps
         * AOW02
           * Fixed a myriad of texture alignment issues